nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 This syscall would locate the `extension` field associated either with an input cell, a dep cell, or a header dep based on `source` and `index` value, then use the same step as documented in [Partial Loading] section to feed the serialized value into VM.

-Note when you are loading the `extension` associated with an input cell or a dep cell, the header hash of the corresponding block should still be included in `header deps` section of current transaction.
+Note when you are loading the `extension` associated with an input cell or a dep cell, the header hash of the corresponding block should still be included in `header deps` section of the current transaction.

 This syscall might return the following errors:
 * An invalid source value would immediately trigger an VM error and halt execution.